Name: Katherine Blakeman

 Crucially, all these authors gave me an insatiable appetite for writing.
 Going back to my schooldays, I have clear and fond memories of hunching over a table with my paper and pen, furiously scribbling Blyton-esque stories which my teacher would then read out to the class.
-(Poor things.)
 When I was eight or nine, a teacher of mine even gave my first novel to a publisher friend of his to be published as an eBook.
 For a long time I didn't look it up, but my schoolmates did - it was big news at that time.
 People asked me about that book right up until I left sixth form aged eighteen!
 I have since withdrawn it.

 That isn't to say I've stopped writing, though.
 I honestly cannot remember a time when I haven't had a book on the go.
 (Often several, given that I have the attention span of a gnat when it comes to writing my own books.)
-For the last four years, that book has been The Silent Chapter.
+For four years, that book was The Silent Chapter.
 Set in the first half of the twentieth century and dedicated to my grandmother, whose own personal experience of being an evacuee is embedded into Chapter Eight, The Silent Chapter is very close to my heart.
 It's gone through several stages - I can't be the only author who wrote their chapters in the wrong order, right? - but that has only added to its depth.
 I finally regarded it finished in Spring 2021.